frac64/frac64.github.io/index.md

 ### Cancellation
-**FRAC64** arithmetic uses 64bit integer instructions with decomposed inputs that are always known to use only 32 respective 31 bit what makes sure all in-between results be in range of the used type.
+**FRAC64** arithmetic uses 64bit integer instructions with decomposed inputs that are always known to use only 32 respective 31 bit what makes sure all in-between results are in range of 64bit register width.
 Through cancellation large intermediate results might become representable again.

-It is advisable to always cancel results as soon they are based on multiplication(s) as numerator and denominator will accumulate quickly otherwise and become unrepresentative with a growing number of arithmetic operations done.
+It is advisable to always cancel results as soon as they are based on multiplication(s) as numerator and denominator will accumulate quickly otherwise and become unrepresentable with a growing number of arithmetic operations chained.
 This is a general problem of fraction arithmetic that has to be dealt with.

 Unfortunately a cancellation requires non-trivial arithmetic.
 Usually the GCD (greatest common divisor) is computed.
-While there is a binary GCD algorithm that is based on logic operations and subtraction within loops any non-trivial cancellation will require at least two 32bit divisions in addition to the GCD.
+While there is a [binary GCD algorithm](http://en.wikipedia.org/wiki/Binary_GCD_algorithm) that is based on logic operations and subtraction within loops any non-trivial cancellation will require at least two 32bit divisions in addition to the GCD.
-The instructions resulting from these steps will clearly dominate the cost of any arithmetic operation followed by a cancellation.
+The instructions resulting from these steps will clearly dominate the cost of any basic arithmetic operation completed with a cancellation.
-However, this price comes with the concept of fractions and is only specific to the representation in that numerator and denominator have a range of 32bit to operate within.
+However, this price comes with the concept of fractions and is only specific to this representation in that numerator and denominator have a range of 32bit to operate within.

 ### NaN
-anything with a denominator of zero is NaN
+..(anything with a denominator of zero is NaN)

 ## Visualisation